 Using complicated, formal words and unnecessarily long sentences will only make your readers get confused and bored with your writing.
 They will probably lose track of what you’re trying to convey.
 So instead, cut short your sentences, use terms related to your topic, include transition words correctly, and keep the language simple.

 When editing your work, look out for long sentences and try to divide them into two separate sentences.
 This will allow you to break down what you want to say in manageable chunks of words.

 As an ESL student, you might not be confident about using English words, and this might make you stick to one particular sentence structure, but try to vary your sentence length based on the purpose of what you want to say.

 Check out this insightful video by Karen Dudek-Brannan on simple sentences

-Every time you take notes, try to understand a novel, write an email or even a text message, practice it in writing first, to improve your English writing skills.
-Allot a period of time in your daily schedule to sit and write.
+Every time you take notes, try to understand a novel, write an email, or even a text message, practice it in writing first to improve your English writing skills.
+Allot a period in your daily schedule to sit and write.

-You can also practice by writing a paragraph about the day that you have had, some interesting experience, your fears, goals, likes, and dislikes, or literally, anything else to increase your speed and dexterity of writing in English.
+You can also practice by writing a paragraph about the day that you have had, some exciting experiences, your fears, goals, likes, dislikes, or literally anything else to increase your speed and dexterity of writing in English.